 Before I met my husband at the tender age of 21, there was a small handful of boys (men?) that made a brief appearance in my mostly uneventful love life.
-And although I only officially dated one of them, I can honestly say that I learned a thing or two from all of them.
+And although I only officially dated one, I can honestly say that I learned a thing or two from all of them.
 Which is what sparked an idea: Rather than bore you with tales of my happily ever after (February doesn’t need any more mush), why not give tribute to the failed romantic endeavors that shaped my past?
 After all, these are the stories that we never forget.

 So here’s how this is going to work: Three guys, three separate posts.
 At the risk of getting way too personal, I’ll tell you what happened and what I took away from it—in hopes that at the very least, my dating disasters will invoke a bit of laughter on your end, or perhaps some sisterly solidarity.
 Because we’ve all been there: stranded helpless on this cold battlefield we call love.

 Without further ado, I give you Part I of my three-part series starring the (slightly stereotypical) Mr. Wrongs that, looking back, might have led to something right.
 Let’s begin with…

 The Emotionally Wounded Serial Cheater

 After that, Cliff and I became fast friends and it wasn’t long before he began entrusting me with his deepest, darkest secrets via AOL Instant Messenger.
 (Ah, the good old days!)
 Within only a couple months of knowing him, I had learned about the anger he harbored from his parents’ divorce, his nighttime ritual of writing poetry to cope (swoon!), and the real reason his ex-girlfriend had dumped him: he had a bad habit of putting his lips where they didn’t belong.